ProJobless/Charme/readme.md

 ## Version

-Warning: This version is for preview puposes only.
-This version is NOT stable and misses essential functions like form validation.
+**Warning: This version is for preview puposes only.
+This version is NOT stable and misses essential security functions like public key managment.
-We plan to release a stable version by summer 2014.
+We plan to release a stable version by summer 2014.**